 As you can see, securing a Fulbright Scholarship can be a demanding process.
 But the opportunity to work and study in a foreign country, exchange ideas and learn from cultures that might otherwise be inaccessible may be worth the effort for the successful candidates.

-Learn more about Fulbright Scholarships, financial aid and studying abroad by exploring the links on the next page.
+Learn more about Fulbright Scholarships, financial aid and studying abroad by exploring the links below.

 More Great Links

 - Bohlmann, Paul.
 "Preparing for Your Fulbright Campus Committee Interview."
 U.S. Fulbright Applicant Newsletter (September 2008)http://newsletter.fulbrightonline.org/102.html#3

 - Council for International Exchange of Scholars.
 "About Fulbright."
 (April 17, 2010)http://www.cies.org/Fulbright/

 - Council for International Exchange of Scholars.
 "Fulbright Scholar Program: Campus Representative Handbook."
 (April 16, 2010)http://www.cies.org/campus_reps/download/CampusRep_Handbook.pdf